joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/23/opinion/mamdani-child-care.html

 **British Police Drop Case Against Band That Chanted ‘Death, Death to the I.D.F.’**\
-`Bob Vylan, a punk rap duo, caused international outrage by chanting the message at the Glastonbury music festival this year.`\
+`Bob Vylan, a punk-rap duo, caused international outrage by chanting the message at the Glastonbury music festival this year.`\
 https://nytimes.com/2025/12/23/arts/music/bob-vylan-idf-chant.html

 **How Much Water Does the A.I.
 Industry Use?**\